B.S. Integrative Studies: Library and Information Studies Concentration

-The Bachelor of Science in liberal studies, library science concentration, prepares students to work as paraprofessionals and provisional librarians in a variety of settings, including public libraries in Pennsylvania.
+The Bachelor of Science in integrative studies, library and information studies concentration, prepares students to work as paraprofessionals and provisional librarians in a variety of settings, including public libraries in Pennsylvania.
 It introduces students to the exciting worlds of information management and information transfer, in both traditional and emerging venues.
-The B.S. in liberal studies with a concentration in library science serves as an excellent preparation for studying toward a master's degree in library setting (such as Clarion's American Library Association-accredited M.S.L.S. degree), which is the recognized professional credential for the practice of librarianship.
+The B.S. in integrative studies with a concentration in library information studies serves as an excellent preparation for studying toward a master's degree in library setting (such as Clarion's American Library Association-accredited M.S.L.S. degree), which is the recognized professional credential for the practice of librarianship.
 This program is offered at the Clarion campus and online.

 M.S.L.S.
 Information and Library Science

 Clarion University’s Master of Science in information and library science program was the first of its kind in the Pennsylvania State System of Higher Education.
 At Clarion University, an increasingly popular way to earn your M.S.L.S. degree is online.
 Classes are offered online for those individuals who wish to complete their program on a full-time or part-time basis.
 You may begin taking classes during the fall, spring and summer semesters.
 The future goals of the students in this program will vary.
-Within the M.S.L.S. degree the following concentrations are also available; management of information agencies, information access, reference and user services, and local and archival studies.
+Within the M.S.L.S. degree the following concentrations are also available: reference and user services, and local and archival studies.
 This program is offered only online.

 M.S.L.S.
 School Library Media